ebtc-protocol/ebtc/README.md

 `_adjustTrove(address _borrower, uint _collWithdrawal, uint _debtChange, bool _isDebtIncrease, address _upperHint, address _lowerHint, uint _maxFeePercentage)`: enables a borrower to simultaneously change both their collateral and debt, subject to all the restrictions that apply to individual increases/decreases of each quantity with the following particularity: if the adjustment reduces the collateralization ratio of the Trove, the function only executes if the resulting total collateralization ratio is above 150%.
 The borrower has to provide a `_maxFeePercentage` that he/she is willing to accept in case of a fee slippage, i.e. when a redemption transaction is processed first, driving up the issuance fee.
 The parameter is ignored if the debt is not increased with the transaction.

 `closeTrove()`: allows a borrower to repay all debt, withdraw all their collateral, and close their Trove.
-Requires the borrower have a EBTC balance sufficient to repay their trove's debt, excluding gas compensation - i.e. `(debt - 50)` EBTC.
+Requires the borrower have a EBTC balance sufficient to repay their cdp's debt, excluding gas compensation - i.e. `(debt - 50)` EBTC.

 `claimCollateral(address _user)`: when a borrower’s Trove has been fully redeemed from and closed, or liquidated in Recovery Mode with a collateralization ratio above 110%, this function allows the borrower to claim their ETH collateral surplus that remains in the system (collateral - debt upon redemption; collateral - 110% of the debt upon liquidation).